pgRouting/pgrouting/doc/ordering/pgr_sloanOrdering.rst

 * Aims to minimize bandwidth (maximum difference between connected vertex indices.
 * The implementation is for undirected graphs
 * Typically produces better orderings than simple breadth-first approaches.
+* Time complexity: :math:`O(V² + E)` where V is the number of vertices and E is the number of edges.

 |Boost| Boost Graph Inside